 Two weeks ago, on Yahoo!, I got an unexpected feature of my business.
 Yahoo! syndicated an earlier article from Martha Stewart online, and here’s the story image and link:

 Naturally, I was thrilled.
-The article sent thousands of visitors to my site, added hundreds of new people to my email marketing drip campaign, and orders have been steadily flowing in.
+The article sent thousands of visitors to my site, added hundreds of new people to my email marketing drip campaign that was finetuned by agencies similar to Epsilon for example, giving me better data sets about my customers, and orders have been steadily flowing in.

 All good!
 And I’m thankful.